AhemNason/digital-scholarship-toolbox/2-digitalrepositories.md

 - Subject based or disciplinary repositories

 ##What's not a repository?
-- could be covered here as well. e.g. scholarly social networking sites such as ResearchGate, SSRN, Academia.edu
+- e.g. scholarly social networking sites such as ResearchGate, SSRN, Academia.edu